Sunday, November 23, 2008

 Dear Henry and Lil' Liza after 40 years of marriage still handsome and beautiful!!! (oh yeah)

 The long hike in the forest wore out all the children so they collapsed in front of the tiny AC unit in the tiny living room afterwards.
 Wall to wall children watching the tiny TV!!!
+But what a fun time riding the horses Beth and Dave brought up.

 Oh the campfire was an adventure for those who could stay awake(everyone except Gramie)

+The greatest judges for the super Bielefeldt American idol show!
 Our own Susie was the creator of this wild and wonderful program.

 Celebrating 40 years of marriage - oh the family, dogs, horses, goats, squirrels, tarantulas, etc. all got together with the yummiest food ever - from Joe's barbeque chicken to the best ever German breakfast, including freshly made goat icecream and Susie's apple pie etc.